-The Project on Internal Displacement was created in 1994 to support the mandate of the then Representative of the Secretary-General on internally displaced persons (Francis M. Deng, 1992-2004).
-In 2005, the new Representative of the Secretary-General on the human rights of internally displaced persons, Walter Kälin, became the co-director of the Project, which continues to support the Representative’s mandate.
+The Brookings - LSE Project on Internal Displacement was created in 1994 to support the mandate of the then Representative of the Secretary-General on internally displaced persons (Francis M. Deng, 1992-2004).
+In 2010, the new Special Rapporteur on the human rights of internally displaced persons, Dr. Chaloka Beyani, became the co-director of the Project.

 The IDMC, established in 1998 by the Norwegian Refugee Council (NRC), is the leading international body monitoring conflict-induced internal displacement worldwide.
 Since 1998 IDMC has developed a Global IDP Database; a comprehensive clearinghouse of data and analysis on conflict-induced displacement worldwide.